 Business credit cards are a little different.
 Some business credit cards do not report payment history to the owner’s personal credit reports if the account goes into default.
 On the other hand, some business credit cards report to business credit agencies, which can help build your business credit.

 One key difference between credit cards and debit cards is where the money you spend comes from.
-Debit cards draw money from your checking account, while credit cards borrows the money from a credit card company that acts as a lender and you pay over time.
+Debit cards draw money from your checking account, while credit cards allow you to borrow the money from a credit card company that acts as a lender and you pay over time.
 That’s why credit cards charge interest while debit cards don’t.

 Credit cards also usually offer more lucrative rewards programs than debit cards, but their high annual fees can cost more than a debit card year-over-year.

-Using a credit card may help you build good credit, In contrast, debit cards don’t have this feature.
+Using a credit card may help you build good credit.
+In contrast, most debit cards don’t help build credit because they don’t appear on credit reports.
 Credit cards report your payments (including missing payments) to credit reporting bureaus, but debit cards don’t.
 So your debit card activity never affects your credit score.

 Charge cards require you to pay back the full balance each month.
 They don’t cap your monthly spend unlike other card options, but you’ll be charged high late fees if you fail to pay back what you owe in time.
 There are fewer charge card issuers than other types of cards, so they may also be harder to find.